roman009/email-service.d.js/README.md

 - `function_process_web_requests` - a Function that is triggered my Pub/Sub messages posted in the `topic-web-requests` topic.
 It creates a list of unique recipients, checks the email addresses against the list of blocked emails and then publishes `send email` messages to the `topic-email-requests` Pub/Sub topic.
 - `function_process_email_requests` - a Function that is triggered my Pub/Sub messages posted in the `topic-email-requests` topic.
 It calls the Sendgrid API to send one email
 - `function_process_check_requests` - a Function that is triggered my Pub/Sub messages posted in the `topic-check-requests` topic.
 It checks every minute for new addresses that are added to the suppression list from Sendgrid.
-It downloads the new email as stores them in a Firestore collection called `blocked_emails` for future use
+It downloads the suppressed email addresses as stores them in a Firestore collection called `blocked_emails` for future reference
 - A cron that is setup during deployment that runs every minute and adds a message in the `topic-check-requests` Pub/Sub topic.

 ### Installing